-Performance and quality of services delivered to citizens Designing applications to foster access to services through digital technology: paperless processing, reducing the need to travel, and new services.
-Supporting seven Norwegian municipalities with the implementation of a shared cloud platform.
-Developing integrated mobile working environments for public sector employees.
-Improving security for means of transport.
+Performance and quality of services delivered to citizens

+- Designing applications to foster access to services through digital technology: paperless processing, reducing the need to travel, and new services. - delivered to citizens .
+Supporting seven Norwegian municipalities with the implementation of a shared cloud platform. - Developing integrated mobile working environments for public sector employees. - Improving security for means of transport.